 service at the bar, all alcoholic beverages must be served to the table), and indoor food and beverage service shall not

 be permitted between 12 AM-5 AM, as detailed below.
 All service must cease at 12 AM and cannot resume until 5 AM.

 If a restaurant is using the “Open Restaurants” program for outdoor dining, then the following time limits apply:

-So don’t bother looking for open bars or restaurants after 12 AM even in the most popular drinking neighborhoods in NYC like Greenwich Village, Times Square, and Hell’s Kitchen!
+So don’t bother looking for open bars or restaurants after the curfew, even in the most popular drinking neighborhoods in NYC like Greenwich Village, Times Square, and Hell’s Kitchen!

-Again, you’re only hope is to have a nightlife connect or friend like a bartender, waitress, or promoter (wink, wink) that can tell you where the “after-party” is.
+Again, you’re only hope is to have a nightlife connect or friend like a bartender, waitress, or promoter (wink, wink) that can tell you where a private “after-party” is.
 Otherwise, everything is shut down due to those ongoing curfews.

 The good old days aren’t back yet, but I’ll keep you posted when they are!

 Many bars have suspended most of their happy hour special offerings and have also increased their menu prices.
 While that doesn’t sound so great for us, the consumers, this is due to the long closures that they have suffered.
 So now they want to get revenue flowing quickly.